Open Now — 24/7 Plumbing

 Populus species (Poplars)

 These roots can cause significant damage to sewer lines and stormwater drains, leading to backups and overflows.
-As a homeowner, it’s essential to be aware of any poplars near your plumbing and schedule regular pipe assessments.
+As a homeowner, you must know of poplars near your plumbing and schedule regular pipe assessments.

 If you’re looking for a fast-growing shade tree, consider alternatives like the native Illawarra Flame Tree or the non-invasive Jacaranda.